 Enabled and Triggered Subsystem — Executes once at the time step when a trigger event occurs and the enable control signal has a positive value.
 See Enabled and Triggered Subsystems.

 Function-Call subsystem — Executes each time a function-call event occurs.
 A Stateflow® chart, Function-Call Generator block, or an S-function block can provide function call events.
-See Function-Call Subsystems.
+See Using Function-Call Subsystems.